Carlos Santana Preview, Player Props: Brewers vs. Yankees

 Carlos Santana At The Plate

+- He has homered in 14.2% of his games this season, and 3.5% of his trips to the dish.

-- Santana has had at least one RBI in 35.7% of his games this season (45 of 126), with two or more RBI 18 times (14.3%).
-He has also been responsible for three or more of his team's runs in six contests.
+- Santana has driven home a run in 46 games this year (36.2%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.